Groundswell Community Project 2025 Impact Report

 As we look back on 2025 we are reflecting on a year full of transitions, new beginnings, and a refreshed perspective on what it means to heal—together.

 If there is one feeling that rises to the surface when we look back, it’s this: we have been deeply held.
 Held by the community.
 Held by new and familiar faces.
 Held by partners who show up again and again.
-Held by donors who believe that healing should never be a privilege.
+Held by donors who believe that healthcare access should never be a privilege.
 In a world that can feel increasingly unsteady, this kind of support is crucial.

 This year also made something crystal clear: mental health needs are growing, and access is not keeping pace.
 More individuals and communities reached out for support—women, youth, and young adults navigating trauma, grief, stress, and isolation.
 We heard the same message in many forms: people are longing for spaces that feel safe, embodied, and human.
 Spaces where they can return to their breath, their body, and a sense of belonging.

-In 2025, Groundswell responded by doing what we do best—building trauma-informed containers by the water and inviting people back into connection.
+In 2025, Groundswell responded by doing what we do best—building trauma-informed circles by the water and inviting people back into connection.
 Across our programs, trainings, and community gatherings, we served 223 individuals and delivered 1,444 hours of healing, learning, and community care.
 Our multi-week programs alone accounted for over a quarter of those hours—reminding us that deep healing takes time, consistency, and relationship.

 And now, we turn our eyes toward what’s ahead: 2026 marks our 10th official year as a nonprofit.
 Ten years of learning what it looks like to create a model of care that honors the intersection of mental health, ocean health, and collective healing.
 We are proud of what we’ve built — and even more proud of who has built it with us.